 - Add the oil and butter to a large soup pot over medium-high heat.
 Add the onion to the pot and sauté for 5 minutes.

-- Stir in the garlic, followed by the carrot, potato, squash, broth, cinnamon, and nutmeg.
+- Stir in the garlic, followed by the squash, carrot, potato, broth, cinnamon, and nutmeg.
 Increase the heat to high and bring the soup to a boil.
 The liquid likely won't completely cover everything, and that's fine.

-- Once it's boiling, cover the pot with the lid slightly ajar.
+- Once it's boiling, cover the pot with the lid slightly open.
 Reduce the heat so it's simmering but not boiling furiously.
-Cook until the veggies are soft (easily pierced with a knife), about 15-20 minutes depending how large you cut everything.
+Cook until the veggies are soft and easily pierced with a knife, about 20 minutes depending how large you cut everything.
+You may want to stir halfway through to ensure it's cooking evenly.

-- Stir in the coconut milk and season with salt & pepper to taste (I was pretty generous with both - I'd start with 1/2 teaspoon of salt and add more if needed).
-If you find the soup is still too thick after adding the coconut milk, stir in 1/2 cup of broth at a time until your desired consistency is reached.
+- Stir in the coconut milk and season with salt & pepper to taste (I am pretty generous with both – I start with 1/2 teaspoon of salt and add more if needed).
+If you find the soup is still too thick after adding the coconut milk, stir in an additional 1/2 cup of broth at a time until your desired consistency is reached.

 Notes